Information systems technician (United States Navy)

 Information systems technicians design, install, operate, and maintain state-of-the-art information systems.
 This technology includes local and wide area networks, mainframe, mini and microcomputer systems and associated peripheral devices.
 They also write programs to handle the collection, manipulation and distribution of data for a wide variety of applications and requirements.
 They perform the functions of a computer system analyst, operate telecommunications systems including automated networks and the full spectrum of data links and circuits.

 The IT rating is one of the most diverse ratings in the US Navy.
-The IT rating was created in 1998 from a combination of two previous Navy ratings - radioman (RM) and data processing technician (DP).
+The IT rating was created in 1999 after the 1998 merger of two previous Navy ratings - radioman (RM) and data processing technician (DP).
 A third rating, cryptologic technician communications (CTO) merged with IT in October, 2005.
 In February 2010, the IT rating was incorporated into the Information Dominance Corps.

 Schooling

 IT candidates attend "A" school at Corry Station in Pensacola, Florida.
 Schooling is instructor led, using a computer-based learning system.
 The schooling can also be taught digitally by the software Acuitus, where you are self paced and learn from modules.
 The Marine radio operator and data systems school is located at MCESS 29 Palms, California and Army computer systems school is located at Fort Gordon, Georgia.